stsurya/Shell-Scripting/02-variables.md

 Eg:
 `NAME="Zara Ali`

+- Variables of this type are called **scalar** variables.
+A scalar variable can hold only one value at a time.

 ### Accessing variables

 - To access the value stored in a variable, prefix its name with the dollar sign ($).